Retrieval Augmented Verification for Zero-Shot Detection of Multimodal Disinformation: Method : Retrieval Augmented Verification

-\item {\textbf{Edges}} The edges connecting two named entities are defined with an explicit extractive action and abstractive description.
-The action terms are restricted from being directly from the text, whereas their description is generated based on the LLM's knowledge about the action.
-This abstractive description allows us to map similar actions based on the description, like `protest' to `demonstration.' \end{itemize} \paragraph{ Evidence Graph: \textbf{Build Graph Conditional}} The texts to be compared are often widely different in their coverage of an event.
+The texts retrieved from evidences to be compared with the text in the claim are often widely different in their coverage of an event.
 While the claim may be a 280-character Twitter post, the web-scraped evidence text may be a few paragraphs.
 The graphs natively formed from varying lengths of text can have very different topologies, rendering them hard to compare.
 We represent an evidence text, focusing on the entities and relationships we have found in the claim text.
-We prompt the LLM to focus on the entities in the claim text graph and steer the detection around them.
-For the relationship we seek to validate, we pass the edges in terms of their participating nodes while masking out the actual action relating to them and its corresponding description and task the LLM to predict them.
+We prompt the LLM to focus on the entities in the evidence text that are also present in the claim text graph and steer the detection around them.
+For the relationship we seek to validate, we pass the edges in terms of their participating nodes while masking out the detected actions in the claim graph task the LLM to predict them.
 This implies we force the evidence graph to have an edge between nodes if such nodes are also present in the claim graph and connected by an edge, thereby enforcing a similar graph topology.